slebok/slebok/tools/MontiCore.md

   }
 ```

+For **compositional** language development, MontiCore features the notion of language commponents, which can be composed, aggregated, and embedded into larger language composites.
+The notion of **conservative extension** assists black-box reuse of language components and functionality engineered for these components, such as builders, visitors, context condition checks, and generators.
+All composition techniques are fully compatible with handcrafted extensions.

 ## Key sources
 * Pedram Mir Seyed Nazari:MontiCore: Efficient Development of Composed Modeling Language Essentials.
 In: Shaker Verlag, ISBN 978-3-8440-5320-3.
 Aachener Informatik-Berichte, Software Engineering, Band 29.
 2017.
 [PDF](http://www.se-rwth.de/phdtheses/Diss-Nazari-MontiCore-Efficient-Development-of-Composed-Modeling-Language-Essentials.pdf)
 * Arne Haber, Markus Look, Pedram Mir Seyed Nazari, Antonio Navarro Perez, Bernhard Rumpe, Steven Völkel, Andreas Wortmann: